5mehulhelp5/greenview-magento-extension/Viewer/README.md

 ## Credits

-Developed by Indra Gunanda for GreenView
+Developed by Angga Pixa for GreenView
 Based on the GreenView WordPress Plugin v3.1.1